nebrius/taskman/README.md

 ```

 ### Parameters
-* targets {String | Array} _optional_ The task ID's of the targets to clear the dependencies for.
+* targets <String | Array> _optional_ The task ID's of the targets to clear the dependencies for.
 If no targets are specified, all dependencies are cleared.

 ## createDependency